Education Code 35330d is the California statute that provides school districts with field trip immunity.

 - teachers, or

-The broad language of EC 35330(d) does not seem that it would provide schools with 100% immunity on all field trips, under all circumstances.
+The broad language of EC 35330d does not seem that it would provide schools with 100% immunity on all field trips and under all circumstances.
 Depending on the facts of a case, an injured party could try to hold a school liable for field trip injuries under a negligence theory.

-In order to recover damages in a personal injury case in California, a plaintiff generally needs to prove three things:
+To recover damages in a personal injury suit under a negligence theory, a plaintiff generally needs to prove three things:

-- that the defendant breached such duty through negligence; and
+- that the defendant breached such duty through a negligent or careless act, and

-- that the defendant’s negligence was a substantial factor in causing the injury.
+- that the defendant’s negligence was a substantial factor in causing the injury.2

 - the location of the field trip,